 1. Legacy Recruiting Technology and Software

 Most websites built today are SEO-friendly.
-There are modern tools that are available to help you achieve SEO for most of your webpages.
+There are modern tools that are available to help you achieve SEO for most of your web pages.
 However, the same may not hold true for the career page of your website.
-Career pages are generally generated, linked or designed using ATS (applicant tracking system).
+Career pages are generally generated, linked, or designed using ATS (applicant tracking system).
 Here are some of the important things that contribute to SEO

-- Is page load speed quick enough
+- Is the page load speed quick enough

-Traditional recruiting software or applicant tracking systems may not be optimized for generating SEO friendly recruiting content.
+Traditional recruiting software or applicant tracking systems may not be optimized for generating SEO-friendly recruiting content.
 You should contact your ATS vendor to find out if they follow all the guidelines for SEO.

 SEO is not easy.
 It’s a lot of work.
 It needs patience.
 You need to work consistently to produce quality content which helps in improving your domain’s authority.
 If you do it for a few months consistently, it starts showing results in the long run.
 And the results are great once you start appearing at the top of the Google search results list.